 After consultations with the Members States the Managing Authority will set up the Joint Secretariat (JS) in compliance with the Article 23 of the Regulation (EU) No 1299/2013 (ETC Regulation).
 The JS will assist the Managing Authority and the Monitoring Committee (MC) in carrying out their respective functions.
-The Joint Secretariat and the head of the JS will be in Ljubljana, within the official structures of the GODC.
-The JS will have two branch offices in Croatia.
+The JS composes of 6 full-time staff members including Head of the JS and remains in Ljubljana, Slovenia.
+The structural and implementation arrangements within the hosting organisation will be kept.
+Two full-time staff members will be located in the Branch Offices in Buzet and Krapina, whose main role will be the same as the roles of the remaining JS members which are providing information to potential applicants (in the application phase), and ensuring programme management tasks related to projects under implementation (in the implementation phase).

 JS will be employed by GODC except for branch offices in Croatia, which will be employed by Agency for Regional Development of the Republic of Croatia.
 The staff members shall be selected in agreement with both Member States.
 Regardless of the different locations and employees the JS will have joint management and joint Human Resources Management (etc. training, assessment of job performance, division and delegation of work, etc) under the full responsibility of the Head of the JS which will be specified in work contracts.
 The JS is set up within the same division as the MA.
 A clear separation of tasks will be ensured within the description of the posts.